Unobstructed embeddings in Hirzebruch surfaces: Introduction

-\NI (ii) The method of using ATFs in Section~\ref{sec:ATF} of this paper is also used in \cite{M} to prove the existence of infinite staircases in a two-fold blow up of $\C P^2$ with irrational blow-up sizes.
-One crucial aspect of the proof is Lemma~\ref{lem:ATF} which states that the reciprocal of volume at the accumulation point is a linear function of $b$ with rational coefficients.
-A similar statement holds for three and four fold blow ups of $\C P^2,$ and thus, we expect similar results to generalize to those domains.
-Note, as mentioned in Remark~\ref{rmk:irrb}, this precise method only works for irrational blow-up sizes. \MS
+\NI (ii) The sequences of ATFs in Theorem~\ref{thm:Main1} was first used by the author in \cite{M} to prove the existence of infinite staircases in a two-fold blowup of $\CP^2$ with irrational blowup sizes.
+Following this work and \cite{M}, Farley, et. al, in \cite{REU} found that the same sequences of mutations can be used to prove the existence of infinite staircases for polydisks.
+One crucial aspect of the sequences in these papers is Lemma~\ref{lem:LimitMot} which states that the reciprocal of the volume at the accumulation point is a linear function of $b$ with rational coefficients.
+A similar statement holds for three and four fold blowups of $\CP^2,$ and thus, we expect similar results to generalize to those domains.
+Note, as mentioned in Remark~\ref{rmk:irrb}, this precise method only works for irrational blowup sizes. \MS

-\NI (iii) Here, we only use ATFs to show $c_{b}(z)$ is unobstructed and only compute the optimal embedding for $z=\acc(b).$ In \cite{M}, when considering the ellipsoid embedding function for a two-fold blow up of $\C P^2$, a more intricate sequence of mutations was performed to compute the embedding corresponding for each inner corner of the ellipsoid embedding function.
-It would be interesting to see if a similar process could be done in this case.
-This would likely imply the staircases of $c_{{b_\bE}}(z)$ are not sharp, i.e. the inner corners of the steps lie strictly above the volume curve. \MS
+\NI (iii) In \cite{MM} and \cite{MMW}, the authors found symmetries that take the family of $b$-values in Theorem~\ref{thm:Main1} to other families of $b$-values with similar properties.
+In this paper, we restrict to looking at $v$-mutations where the nodal ray at $V$, denoted $\vn_V$, intersects the $OX$ side of $Q.$ Evidence suggests that considering $b$-values for when $\vn_V$ sometimes intersects $OX$ and sometimes intersects $OY$ would allow one to compute relevant embeddings for the $b$-values in Theorem~\ref{thm:Main1} acted on by the symmetries. \MS

-\NI (iv) In \cite{MM} and \cite{MMW}, the authors found symmetries acting on the staircases with corresponding $b$-values in Theorem~\ref{thm:1}.
-It remains unclear how the staircases that are the images of a symmetry are related to the ATF perspective and whether ATFs can be used to find relevant embeddings for these staircases.
+\NI (iv) Previous work including \cite{BS} and \cite{ES} have used the ATF mutations to study Lagrangian pinwheels, a class of $2$-dimensional cell complexes, in $\CP^2$.
+This paper contains lots of numerics about the pinwheels in $H_b.$ It would be interesting to see if similar results found in \cite{BS} and \cite{ES} hold for $H_b.$

 \end{rmk}